tomjadams/property-based-testing-workshop/scala/README.md

 Once you've started, read the instructions in the exercises, these will tell you where to go next.

-The answers for each exercise are in the corresponding answers class, for example the answers to `Exercise01` lives in the class `Answer01`
+The answers for each exercise are in the corresponding answers class, for example the answers to `Exercise01` live in the class `Answer01`.

 # Running the exercises